 A true leaf-peeper’s paradise, the Brown Family Environmental Center sits on a picturesque 500-acre preserve and serves as a living laboratory for Kenyon students and the community.

 Pastoral Meets Academic

-Less than a mile from campus, a group of student farmers experience the full cycle of farming, including planting and harvesting crops for our dining hall, as well as raising turkeys, goats and chickens.
+Less than a mile from campus, students experience the full cycle of farming, including planting and harvesting crops and caring for animals.

 Promoting a Sense of Well-Being